 You can connect your VCN to another VCN over a private connection that doesn't require the traffic to traverse the internet.
 In general, this type of connection is referred to as VCN peering.
 Each VCN must have specific components to enable peering.
 The VCNs must also have specific IAM policies, route rules, and security lists that permit the connection to be made and the desired network traffic to flow over the connection.
 For more information, see Access to Other VCNs: Peering.

 Connection to Oracle Cloud Infrastructure Classic

-You can ask Oracle to provision a dedicated connection between your Oracle Cloud Infrastructure environment and Oracle Cloud Infrastructure Classic environment.
-This connection facilitates hybrid deployments between the two environments, or migration from Oracle Cloud Infrastructure Classic to Oracle Cloud Infrastructure.
+You can set up a connection between your Oracle Cloud Infrastructure environment and Oracle Cloud Infrastructure Classic environment.
+This connection can facilitate hybrid deployments between the two environments, or migration from Oracle Cloud Infrastructure Classic to Oracle Cloud Infrastructure.
 For more information, see Access to Oracle Cloud Infrastructure Classic.

 Connection to Other Clouds with Libreswan

 This section describes several typical scenarios for using a VCN.

 This is the fastest way to try out Networking.
 The following figure illustrates the scenario.
 You set up a VCN with: